halohalospecial/atom-elmjutsu/README.md

     * `Linter: Toggle`

 #### <a name="always-compile-main"></a>Always Compile Main
 If enabled, the main file(s) will always be compiled instead of the active file.
-The main files can be set using `Elmjutsu: Set Main Paths`.
+The main files can be set using the `Elmjutsu: Set Main Paths` command.
 If not set, the linter will look for `Main.elm` files in the source directories.
 Take note that if this is enabled, modules unreachable from the main modules will not be linted.
 Disabled by default.

 #### <a name="set-main-paths"></a>`Elmjutsu: Set Main Paths`
 Sets the main paths of the project and saves them to `elmjutsu-config.json`.